 Running can be hard work when you take your very first steps and it can be difficult to imagine how people actually enjoy it.
 However, with a bit of consistency and focus it is entirely possible to quite quickly build up to a point where you too will enjoy the running process without torment.
 Then you start to love it.
 And before you know it you've got the running bug.

 Some beginners like the structure that a couch-to-5k plan provides.
 If you're one of these people and feel that the structure of a plan will help motivate and guide you then it's an excellent way to get started.

 Running apps are becoming more and more popular and there is a good selection available.

 However, these aren't ideal for everybody, and it's important to progress at your own pace in the initial stages of fitness development.
 With a few pointers it's not too difficult to reach a respectable level of fitness by designing your own sessions.

 So, where to start?
 Our main recommendation for those who have never run before is to proceed gently and begin by spending a few weeks doing walking sessions with short segments of running thrown in.
 This will enable you to have full control over the intensity of the sessions and ensure that you're neither being held back by taking things too easy nor being pushed too hard and suffering unduly as a result.

 A First Session

-An excellent first session that should not be too demanding is to simply go for a twenty minute walk with a few 10-second bursts of running included.
+An excellent first session that shouldn't be too demanding is to simply go for a twenty minute walk with a few 10-second bursts of running included.

 What's nice about that session is that there are no details about how fast you have to walk, how fast you have to run, how many times you have to run or how much time you should spend recovering from running.
 It's entirely up to you.